HITECH Act: What You Need to Know

 Further, entities must have a risk assessment process in place that is regularly updated, and must also provide ongoing employee training and education on HITECH and HIPAA compliance.
 Finally, entities must be prepared to respond in the event of a data breach and have a well-thought-out incident response plan in place.
 By taking these steps, entities can effectively navigate HITECH compliance in 2023.

-Organizations that rely on the Kiteworks Private Content Network (PCN) are able to demonstrate compliance with data privacy regulations like HITECH.
+Organizations that utilize the Kiteworks Private Data Network demonstrate compliance with data privacy regulations like HITECH.
 Kiteworks unifies, tracks, controls, and secures sensitive content communications—including email, file sharing, managed file transfer, web forms, and application programming interfaces (APIs)—in one platform that makes it easy to generate reports with comprehensive audit trails showing who accessed content, edited it, shared and sent it, to whom it was sent, where it was sent, and to what devices it was shared.
-Further, Kiteworks is the only sensitive content communications platform with 100% on-premises deployment for single-tenancy cloud and complies with nearly 90% of Cybersecurity Maturity Model Certification (CMMC) 2.0 Level 2 practice controls.
+Further, Kiteworks offers on-premises, private, hybrid, and FedRAMP cloud deployments.

 Schedule a custom demo of Kiteworks to learn more about how it can help you demonstrate compliance with HITECH and other data privacy regulations.